captsens/clichart/resource/docs/source/discretestats.rst

 Introduction
 ============

-Linestats is a Python script for generating summary statistics from lines of textual data, such as a system log file.
-It is intended to be used to extract summary data from input, which is then piped to clichart for graphical display.
+Discretestats is a Python script for generating summary statistics from lines of textual data containing a field with discrete values, such as a system log file.
+It is intended to by used to extract summary data from input, which is then piped to clichart for graphical display.

-Use linestats when you have more lines in the input than you need in the output data.
-Linestats provides various ways to summarise data that share the same 'key field'.
-All summary values (count, minimum, average, maximum etc.) are grouped based on the value of that key field.

-When parsing system logs, the most common use for linestats is to summarise data by time.
-In this case the key field is part or all of the timestamp in each log message - in this scenario, linestats will output one line of statistics (whichever statistics you choose) for each unique timestamp.
+Discretestats is based on the idea of extracting a 'key' field and a 'value' field from each line of data.
+The most common key field is a timestamp, while the value field can be anything that has discrete values.
+The output can be thought of as a table - one row for each key field value, and one column for each value field value, with each cell containing the count that value and key.
+A typical example is generating statistics on the number of error and warning messages in a system log per minute.

+The differences between discretestats and linestats are:

+ * Any value fields in linestats must be numbers (since you're interested in averages, minima etc).
+   The field in discretestats can be anything (but it's usually a string)
+ * Discretestats tells you how often each **distinct value** occurs for each key, whereas using a count in linestats just shows how many times the key occurs
+ * In linestats, you specify exactly the columns to be output.
+In discretestats you don't always know how many columns there will be, since there's a column for each discrete value.

-Linestats can:
+Discretestats can:

  * Accept data from stdin or from a file
  * Identify the key field based on whitespace-separated fields, a substring, or a regular expression
- * Accumulate statistics for zero or more value fields
+ * Accumulate counts for each discrete value in a single value field
- * Identify value fields based on whitespace-separated fields, a substring, or a regular expression
+ * Identify the value field based on whitespace-separated fields, a substring, or a regular expression
- * Output counts for each value in the key field, e.g. for every unique timestamp
- * Output minimum, average, maximum and/or total values for each value field, for each value in the key field, e.g. for every unique timestamp
+ * Output counts for discrete value in thevalue field, for each value in the key field, e.g. for every unique timestamp
  * Ignore input lines that do not contain a supplied regular expression
  * Sort the output by the key field
  * Output as comma-separated or whitespace-separated
- * Include a supplied column heading line in the output, for generating legends in clichart.
+ * Quote column headings and keys containing spaces and/or commas.

 Usage